justinjaywang/learnings/README.md

 # Learnings
-*The Markdown files in this repository contain documentation of my learnings.*
+*The Markdown files in this repository contain documentation of my learnings by date.*